amalad/Bezier-curve-interactive/README.md

   3. Close the window once the curved has been created with the desired shape.
 The application will automatically create a surface of rotation and save the corresponding mesh in "mesh.off".

 # Viewing the mesh:
   1. To view the mesh, run any mesh viewer with the "mesh.off" file.
-To run the file with Geomview, execute the following command: `geomview mesh.off`
+To run the file with Geomview, execute the following command: `$ geomview mesh.off`